CodeYourFuture/JavaScript-Core-1-Coursework-Week4/3-extra/1-card-vailidator.md

 ## **PROJECT: Credit Card Validator**

-In this project you'll write a script that validates whether or not a credit card number is valid.
+In this project you'll write a script that validates whether or not a credit card numberis valid.

 Here are the rules for a valid number: